Libensemble/libensemble/docs/user_guide.rst

 the run these are concatenated into *libe_summary.txt*.
 If a run aborts, the *libe_stat_files* directory will remain.

 **ensemble.log**: This is the logging output from libEnsemble.
-The default logging is DEBUG level, as this can provide useful diagnostics.
+The default logging is at DEBUG level, as this can provide useful diagnostics.
 If this file is not removed, multiple runs will append output.
+For more info, see :doc:`Logging<logging>`.